DataDog/integrations-core/ossec_security/README.md

     ```shell
     logs_enabled: true
     ```
-2. Add this configuration block to your `ossec.d/conf.yaml` file to start collecting your logs.
+2. Add this configuration block to your `ossec_security.d/conf.yaml` file to start collecting your logs.

     We will be using the UDP method to collect the OSSEC alerts data.
-    See the [sample ossec.d/conf.yaml][8] for available configuration options.
+    See the [sample ossec_security.d/conf.yaml][8] for available configuration options.

     ```yaml
       logs:
       - type: udp
         port: <PORT>
-        service: ossec
+        source: ossec-security
-        source: ossec
+        service: ossec-security
     ```
     **Note**: It is recommended not to change the service and source values as these parameters are integral to the pipeline's operation.